jtr13/EDAV/D3/EDAV5Notes.md

 ```

 See: *IDVW*, Chapter 7 (Note that our dataset is one-dimensional so we only have `d`, not `d[0]` and `d[1]`.)

+Hint for 4 & 5: Take out the transitions and get the scales working.
+Then, if you want, add transitions back in.